FundingOptions/service-template/README.md

 #### pytest-cov

 Coverage support for `pytest`.
-Best used as an indicator that you have untested code.
+Best used as an indicator that we have untested code.
 **Always remember that covered code doesn't mean it's tested**

 #### pytest-randomly